-At least two individuals are required to form a Section 8 company.
+At least two members are required to incorporate a private company and then seek license as a non-profit company under Section 8 of the Indian Companies Act 2013.
 The founders or promoters of a Section 8 company must submit application materials to the Registrar of Companies.
 The application must include copies of the memorandum and articles of association of the proposed company, as well as a number of other documents, including a statement of assets and a brief description of the work proposed to be done upon registration.

 Like a society (but unlike a trust), a Section 8 company may be dissolved.
 Upon dissolution and after settlement of all debts and liabilities, the funds and property of the company may not be distributed among the members of the company.
 Rather, the remaining funds and property must be given or transferred to some other Section 8 company, preferably one having similar objects as the dissolved entity.

 To be eligible for tax exemption under the Income Tax Act (1961), a not-for-profit entity must be organized for religious or charitable purposes.
-Charitable purposes include "relief of the poor, education, medical relief, and the advancement of any other object of general public utility."
-Additions to this list include “preservation of environment (including watersheds, forests and wildlife) and preservation of monuments or places or objects of artistic or historic interest” (per The Finance Act No. 2 (2009)) and yoga (per an amendment to the Finance Act (2015)).
+Charitable purposes include relief of the poor, education, yoga, medical relief, the advancement of any other object of general public utility, preservation of environment (including watersheds, forests and wildlife), and preservation of monuments or places or objects of artistic or historic interest.

 Public charitable trusts, by definition, must be created for the benefit of the public.
 Societies may be registered for charitable purposes, among other purposes.
 Section 8 companies are formed for the limited purposes of promotion of commerce, art, science, sports, education, research, social welfare, religion, charity, protection of the environment, or any such other object.